CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 It can be modified later through the ```settings```.

 {{< alert icon="warning" >}}
-The friendly name is attached to a the miner and will remain consistent across all users who claim this miner.
-Any alterations to this name will reflect to every users.
+The friendly name is attached to the miner and will remain consistent across all users who claim this miner. changing this name will reflect to every users.
 {{< /alert >}}

 {{< img src="define-friendly-name.png" alt="Choose a friendly name for this miner" >}}

-Once your selection is made, the subsequent step involves simply by clicking the `Next` button.

 {{< alert icon="success" >}}
-If the miner already exists in CIDgravity (previously successfully claimed by you or someone else).
-The claimed process is ending here.
+If the miner already exists in CIDgravity (previously successfully claimed by you or someone else), the claiming process is ending here.
-We recommend to verify the miner connectivity by running an end to end connectivity check :  ```Help Center``` / ```Diagnosys```
+We recommend to verify the miner connectivity by running an end to end connectivity check :  ```Help Center``` / ```Diagnosis```
 {{< /alert >}}

 ## Import settings from another miner (optional)